 - Adjust consistency.
 You may find that the blender can’t process all of the ingredients easily because there are no liquids to get things moving.
 Feel free to add a little water, roughly 2 tablespoons, to get the blades spinning and thin out the salsa.

 - Don’t over-blend the salsa – While it’s important to make sure the salsa is well blended, don’t continue to blend it until it becomes a puree.
 A slight chunkiness is ok as long as there are no chunks of habanero pepper remaining.
 To ensure there are no chunks of habanero pepper left, make sure you chop up the peppers very fine before adding them to the blender.

 This Pineapple Habanero Salsa works well with so many different dishes in a variety of ways!

-- Chips and salsa – Enjoy this salsa with your favorite bag of tortilla chips.
+- Chips and salsa – Enjoy this salsa with some Homemade Tortilla Chips.

 - Garnish – Add a scoop of this salsa to the top of your favorite salads like my Southwest Quinoa Salad or Taco Salad.

 - As a side – Serve alongside your favorite Mexican dishes like Fajita Veggies, Vegan Chimichangas, or Chipotle Sofritas.

 The first time I made Pineapple Habanero Salsa I was rather surprised at how spicy it was even though these peppers are so small.
 That’s because the habanero pepper is considerably spicier than most peppers.
 In fact, the Scoville Scale, which determines the heat level of all peppers, has assigned a maximum heat value of 300,000 to habanero peppers whereas jalapeno peppers max out at 5,000.
 Having said that, be careful when handling these peppers and consuming them!